aklinker1/miasma/docs/authentication.md

 # Authentication

 By default, Miasma does not require authentication to access the UI.
-Authentication is disabled when the `VITE_AUTH` environment variable is not set, or set to an unknown type.
+Authentication is disabled when the `MIASMA_AUTH` environment variable is not set, or set to an unknown type.

 Supported authentication methods: